BrandenPIQES/ZWIRI/README.md

 - Turn off your computer on voice promt

 ## **Probably** Upcoming features💀
-- To list on voice prompt
+- To do list on voice prompt
 - Uhm...

 ## Installation or Usage⚙️